neuraloperator/neuraloperator/doc/source/user_guide/training.rst

     torchrun --standalone --nproc_per_node <NUM_GPUS> script.py

 You may need to adjust the batch size, model parallel size and world size in accordance with your specific use case.
+See the `torchrun documentation <https://pytorch.org/docs/stable/elastic/run.html>`_ for more details.